 DKT is committed to meeting young people where they are.
 We use several strategies to engage teenagers and young adults:

-Youth-Centered Programming: DKT currently operates multiple youth programs around the world.
+DKT currently operates multiple youth programs around the world.
 Batela Lobi Ya No, trains interested teenagers to serve as peer educators on sexual health topics, and organizes concerts and other youth-friendly events at which we offer free counseling services.
 The No Yawa youth program from Ghana, established in 2013, provides a safe space for teens to learn about sex and contraception.
-No Yawa also a sexual health hotline.
+No Yawa also offers a hotline that people can call to ask sexual health questions.

 Young people from less developed countries are coming online in increasing numbers, making the internet a powerful tool for information sharing.
 DKT capitalizes on this opportunity by creating Twitter, Instagram, and Facebook accounts for our youth programs and contraceptive brands.
 DKT Nigeria recently created a teen-friendly website to share sexual health information with women and girls aged 18-25.